esphome/esphome-docs/index.rst

 Sensor Components
 -----------------

-Sensors have been split into categories.
+Sensors are split into categories.
 If a sensor fits into more than one category, it will be listed multiple times.

 Core
 ****